 Key Product Features

-- 100% compliant with Linux Socket library, Berkeley Socket compliant
+- Compliant with Linux Socket library and Berkeley Sockets

 - Supports both user space and kernel space clients